LiamMercier/loadshear/docs/syntax.md

 ## COUNTER

-Create a global counter with an increment for sessions to use when sending a payload.
+Create a global counter with an increment for sessions to use when sending this payload.
+There may only be one instance of COUNTER per SEND declaration.

+Each copy of the payload will increment the counter by the increment size, and each session will increment the same counter.

 ### Values